PierreBeucher/cloudypad/README.md

   sudo cp ./cloudypad.sh /usr/local/bin/cloudypad
 ```

+You may need to setup a few things on your Cloud provider (eg. API key or SSH key).
+Checkout [per-Clouder setup specifities](#detailed-setup-per-clouder).

-Create your instance with `cloudypad` CLI:
+Once ready, create your instance with `cloudypad` CLI:

 ```sh
 cloudypad create